 Most people think of family law in terms of ending a relationship — divorce, child custody and asset division, for instance.
 But family law also has an important role to play for couples who are about to get married, have recently gotten married or are cohabiting in a committed relationship.
 Legal tools utilized early on can provide strong financial and legal protections for both partners in the event that the marriage or relationship does not work out.

-I am Linda D. States, a family law attorney with nearly 20 years of experience.
+I am Linda D. States, a family law attorney with over 20 years of experience.
 Throughout my legal career, I have helped clients both prevent and resolve complex financial issues related to marriage and divorce.
 While working for a large firm, I honed these skills by representing some of the wealthiest individuals in Northern California.
 I now help clients with estates and assets of any size or complexity.

 Planning Ahead With Family Law Agreements

 At States Family Law, I work to help clients plan for their future and protect their finances through a variety of agreements, including:

 To read more extensive information about prenuptial agreements, follow the link above.

 As the name implies, these agreements are drafted and signed after the marriage has begun.
 But this is not their only unique feature.
 Indeed, they require a different set of principles than prenuptial agreements.

 In order for a postnuptial agreement to be legally sound, it has to provide full financial disclosure and recognize the fiduciary duty created by the marriage.
 Moreover, the agreement cannot change each party’s overall net worth and allocation unless there is complete and total financial disclosure.